 How is the woman the weaker vessel in 1 Peter 3:7?
 She, in first century culture, was a lot more “hard pressed, perplexed and persecuted,” with fewer rights before the law.
 She died earlier when childbirth was still a common cause of death.
 But she is a fellow heir to the gracious gift of life: She has the same great treasure inside.
 The way to honour her is to not look at the weakness of the vessel, but to make sure the great gift inside her is respected.
 After all, that is the Christian attitude towards all of the weak vessels, male and female, who share spiritual life with us: Do not judge anyone by the outward things, by weakness or strength or poverty or riches.

 Perhaps it even means to take special care to ensure the good gifts inside her is used and nurtured, like I took special care with the sugar in the damaged packet in my (fictitious) example.
-(Perhaps using and nurturing her great gifts from God even means ensuring that she gets out of the kitchen and home, doing more things than those that non-Christian women could do equally well?
+(Perhaps using and nurturing her great gifts from God even means ensuring that she gets out of the kitchen and home, doing things like preaching, and not just things the non-Christian women could do equally well?
 But that is speculation.)

 Its not the weakness of the vessel that counts.
 It is honouring the great gift inside.